 3. Optimize your profile information

-Make it as easy as possible for your audience to find you and interact with your content on social media.
-This means choosing a recognizable username, uploading a nice profile picture (ideally, your picture on all of your social media channels should be the same), writing a clear and informative bio, and including a compelling call to action are vital.
+Make it easy for your audience to find and engage with you on social media.
+Use a recognizable username, upload a consistent profile picture across all channels, write a clear bio, and include a strong call to action.

 Another great example is Maddie Lymburner with her Instagram project “Madfit.”
 The fitness trainer filled in all the essential information such as her area of expertise, name, a link to her personal account, and a call to action “Workout with me.”
 Furthermore, she has an attractive profile picture and a lot of highlights such as “Inspiration,” “Home workout,” “30-day challenge,” etc. This gives Instagram users a clear idea of who she is and what they will get if they follow her.